YuriSolovyov/AsyncBox/readme.md

 AsyncBox is a library for your main `application` object, it supports Sync and Async APIs

+Requires runtime with `Map` and `Promise` APIs available.

+Node 4+ and evergreen browsers will be the best option.

+`Promise` can be polifilled with [Bluebird](https://github.com/petkaantonov/bluebird) library.

 App object provides own API plus evented `EventEmitter` API

 Usage: